Finbuckle/Finbuckle.MultiTenant/README.md

-# Finbuckle.MultiTenant 3.0.0
+# Finbuckle.MultiTenant 3.0.1

-Finbuckle.MultiTenant is a .NET Standard library for multitenant support designed for ASP.NET Core 2.0+.
+Finbuckle.MultiTenant is a multitenancy library for ASP.NET Core 2.1+.
 It provides functionality for tenant resolution, per-tenant app configuration, and per-tenant data isolation.

 See [https://www.finbuckle.com](https://www.finbuckle.com) for more details and documentation.